1987 Viking Sally murder

-The 1987 Viking Sally murder is a homicide which took place on 28 July 1987 aboard the cruiseferry MS Viking Sally, en route from Stockholm, Sweden, to Turku, Finland.
-An assailant attacked two West German tourists, Klaus Schelkle (aged 20) and Bettina Taxis (aged 22), killing the former and seriously injuring the latter.
+The 1987 Viking Sally murder was a homicide which took place on 28 July 1987 aboard the cruiseferry MS Viking Sally, en route from Stockholm, Sweden, to Turku, Finland.
+An assailant attacked two West German tourists, Klaus Schelkle (aged 20) and Bettina Taxis (aged 22), killing Schelkle and seriously injuring Taxis.
 In September 2020, Finnish police announced charges against a suspect and passed the case on to prosecutors.
 In June 2021, the suspect was acquitted.
 The crime remains unsolved.

 Background

 Klaus Schelkle (born 1967) and Bettina Taxis (born 1965) were students from West Germany who were romantically involved.
 Together with Schelkle's friend, Thomas Schmid, they had decided to tour the Nordic countries on an Interrail rail pass, with the aim of travelling from West Germany to Stockholm, crossing over on a ferry to Turku, continuing up through Finland to Lapland, and returning south along the coast of Norway.

 The trio sailed from Stockholm in the late evening of 27 July.
 They became acquainted with a number of their fellow passengers that night, including a young British man on his way to meet a Finnish woman he had met earlier, and a Finnish car parts dealer returning from a business trip in Germany.
 Schelkle and Taxis were social and outgoing; Schmid was more reserved.
 The three had limited funds, which explains why on the night of the incident they did not have cabins, instead sleeping in a public area.

-MS Viking Sally was part of the Viking Line ferry fleet, which provides daily cruiseferry services between Sweden, Finland and Åland.
+Viking Sally was part of the Viking Line ferry fleet, which provides daily cruiseferry services between Sweden, Finland and Åland.
 It had capacity for c.
 2,000 passengers and 400 vehicles, and a crew of approximately 200.
 The previous year, a passenger had been murdered on the same ship.
-Viking Sally was later renamed MS Estonia, which subsequently sank in the Baltic Sea in 1994, claiming 852 lives in one of the 20th century's worst maritime disasters.
+In 1990, Viking Sally was sold to Silja Line and renamed Silja Star, before being sold to Wasa Line and renamed Wasa King.
+In 1993, she was sold to Estline and renamed Estonia, which sank in the Baltic Sea on September 28 1994, with the loss of 852 lives.